nyan9/goodGlobalEats/README.md

 ## TODOs / Features to implement

-- [ ] Clusters for when markers overlap each other
+- [ ] Map clusters for when markers overlap each other
 - [ ] Like/Dislike for posts

 [Back To The Top :arrow_up_small:](#table-of-contents)